SalomePlatform/smesh/doc/salome/gui/SMESH/input/over_constrained_faces.rst

 Over-constrained faces
 **********************

-This mesh quality control highlights faces sharing only one border with other faces.
+This mesh quality control highlights faces having all their points on the border.

 .. note::
 	The highlighted faces are actually over-constrained only if, at the computation time, the boundary conditions on the borders where the nodes are located are all Dirichlet boundary conditions.